Lezzer/liam-reilly.info/public/static/blog/2021/07/17-steam-deck.md

 have time.
 With the way modern gaming has gone with the constant updates and operating system upgrades I find I really have to commit to gaming these days if I'm going to be gaming on my PC or a console.

-The one console I do find myself using alot though is my Nintendo Switch which I bought earlier in the year.
+The one console I do find myself using a lot though is my Nintendo Switch which I bought earlier in the year.
 I love the flexibility of that device.
 I love that I can just pick it up jump into a quick game immediately and I love that I can do this anywhere.
 In the office, in the kitchen and even in bed.